 Our sanctuary is reliant on the kind generosity of volunteers and donations.
 We have no paid members of staff and we currently receive no funding.
 Like many smaller charities we struggle financially.
 In order for us to continue offering a forever and loving home to our current residents and future animals

 Follow our photos @northcotehorses

-Take a peek at our animals page and meet some of our resident horses, birds of prey, alpacas and more.
-View pictures of our horses and find out their history, what they're currently doing and more!
+Take a peek at our animals page and meet some of our resident horses, birds of prey, alpacas, goats, pigs, turtles and more.
+View some pictures of our animals and find out their history, what they're currently doing and more!

 Our sanctuary is open to the pubic where families and visitors can have the chance to learn about our resident animals and see the work we do.
-We are open on Wednesdays & Thursdays.
-(Plus additional holiday weeks)
+We are open from from April.
+Including the first Saturday of each month.